 An ovulation is one of the most detectable symptoms of PCOS.
 It leads to infertility and it is very important for women with PCOS to ovulate regularly to control their PCOS levels.
 For this, drug such as Clomiphene Citrate and Letrozole are suggested.
 However, in some women these drugs do not effect well due to high level of testosterone.
 In such case, ovulation induction is done through HCG (Human Chorionic Gonadotropin) injections and FSH (Follicle Stimulating Hormone) shots.

-Moreover, there are patients who are resistant to above drugs and they can be treated only with GnRH analog (Gonadotropin releasing hormone analogue) to induce ovulation successfully.
+Moreover, there are patients who are resistant to the above drugs and they can be treated only with GnRH analog (Gonadotropin-releasing hormone analog) to induce ovulation successfully.

 IVF is the best treatment for women with PCOS to help conceive a baby.
-Ovulation induction is a treatment protocol under IVF, which fetches a very high success rate in case of women with PCOS/PCOD.
+Ovulation induction is a treatment protocol under IVF, which fetches a very high success rate in the case of women with PCOS/PCOD.
 However, there are measures to be taken before going for ovulation induction.
-Ovarian stimulation or ovulation induction is very harmful for women with Occult PCOS.
-In such cases, eggs die immature and fertilization and pregnancy never occurs.
+Ovarian stimulation or ovulation induction is very harmful to women with Occult PCOS.
+In such cases, eggs die immature and fertilization and pregnancy never occur.

-Hope this article has been able to help youresolvingyour queries on PCOS and PCOD symptoms, causes and treatment.
+Hope this article has been able to help youresolveyour queries on PCOS and PCOD symptoms, causes and treatment.
 Follow Ela Woman to get regular updates on fertility health and treatments.

 SOURCES AND REFERENCES:

-- Polycystic ovarian syndrome pcos sign and treatment ovulation, Elawoman - 2017
+- Polycystic ovary syndrome (pcos): problems, causes, symptoms and treatment ovulation, Elawoman - 2017

 Leave a Comment